 Consumer NZ accepts the basic principle of natural justice, that those accused of anything must be given adequate opportunity to present a defence and that the defence must be considered fairly.

 Consumer NZ will invite all affected people to comment on draft findings before publication.
-All comments will be thoroughly and fairly assess.
+All comments will be thoroughly and fairly assessed.
 Amendments will be made where warranted.

 If Consumer NZ should publish a factual error, it will be corrected at the earliest opportunity.